 Students accused of academic dishonesty are free to seek the advice of peers and faculty members; however, students must not discuss their case with members of the Wittenberg Honor Council.
-Students who violate this rule will be referred to judicial affairs.
+Students who violate this rule will be referred to the Office of Student Conduct.
 Students who have questions or concerns about Honor Council policies and procedures should contact the Honor Council Faculty Advisor.